SeckinTataroglu/MSc_Dissertation/README.md

 ##### Please Note That: This study is my own master's dissertation and all the copyrights belong to me.
+Please cite when you use in order to avoid any plagiarism.